Showing posts with label Israel the Grammarian. Show all posts

 The four corners are each assigned to a different Gospel.
 A total of 67 pieces represent the Eusebian Canons.
 The pieces are black except for four red pieces, two for John and two for Mark (nothing for Mathew and Luke?).
 One black piece represents the unity of the Trinity.
 Each of Eusebius' Canons have a different number of pieces assigned to them, from the 16 pieces assigned to Canon I to the single piece assigned to Canon X.

 Instead, I'm going to ask myself about one of the creators, Israel the Grammarian, who was considered one of the 10th-century's leading scholars.
-Tomorrow I'll tell you what I found other.
+Tomorrow I'll tell you what I found out.